 The Nordkette mountain range is a popular tourist destination in Austria.
 It’s located just outside the city of Innsbruck and offers stunning views of the surrounding countryside.

-The Nordkette range is home to a number of famous, world-class ski resorts, which draw thousands of tourists during the winter months offering the fresh pure mountain air.
+The Nordkette range is home to a number of famous, world-class ski resorts, which draw thousands of tourists during the winter months offering fresh pure mountain air.
 In summer, visitors can enjoy hiking and biking in the surrounding countryside.

 See Related: Salzburg vs Innsbruck: What is Better to Visit?